More Than Yosemite: Things to do In and Around Yosemite in Tuolumne CA

 However, we highly urge visitors to go beyond the most popular places to see in Yosemite and visit some of the spots in Yosemite that are just as beautiful with less visitors.

-Megan looking at the giant sequoias in Tuolumne Grove at the Big Flat Oak Entrance of Yosemite National Park with Echo Adventures CooperativeWe recommend taking a tour with Echo Adventure Cooperative.
+We recommend taking a tour with Echo Adventure Cooperative.
 Our guide Lori showed us a side of Yosemite we had never seen.
-Since we came in the winter we did a fun show shoe adventure through the Tuolumne Grove Pass near the Big Oak Flat Entrance of Yosemite.
+Since we came in the winter we did a fun snowshoeing adventure through the Tuolumne Grove Pass near the Big Oak Flat Entrance of Yosemite National Park.

 The path we snowshoed on was the original 120 route used to access Yosemite.
 This is no longer a road and hasn’t been used as one since the 1990s.
 Through our journey, we passed through giant sequoias including one that had a tunnel carved through it for cars to pass.
-The poor giant didn’t survive a giant hole cut through it from the late 1880s and is dead at the top but still an awe-worthy sight.
+The poor giant didn’t survive a giant hole cut through it in the late 1880s and is dead at the top but still an awe-worthy sight.

-Megan looking at the tunnel sequoia in Tuolumne Grove in Yosemite National ParkWe also passed other giant sequoias including a Dead Giant that you can actually crawl through.
+We also passed other giant sequoias including a Dead Giant that you can actually crawl through.
 Lori and the guides at Echo Adventures Coop also do a good job of stopping and teaching you about the different plant and wildlife species in the area.

 They also offer customizable tours all year round from day trips like ours to multi-day camping trips, fly fishing trips, and even white water rafting.
 Many of their proceeds go towards sustainability and local projects to protect the parks.
 We love supporting companies who give back and care about their local natural treasures.

-Where to Stay in Yosemite
+Where to Stay Around Yosemite in Tuolumne County

 Megan and Scott enjoying a Yosemite Viewpoint in Tuolumne County